 Banff National Park

-Banff National Park often features on lists of the most breathtakingly beautiful natural sites in the world, and it certainly doesn't disappoint in the cooler months.
+Banff National Park is a truly breathtaking site in Canada that's often featured on lists of the most beautiful natural places in the world.
 While many cold-climate destinations adopt an attitude that winter should be endured, Banff and Lake Louise come alive when the thermostat dips, with a monthlong Snow Days festival, ice skating, and cross-country skiing events.
 Be sure to add Moraine Lake to your must-see list—the glass-like water reflects the snowcapped Valley of Ten Peaks, creating a stunning mirror-like effect.

-The common postcard shot of Sedona, Arizona, usually portrays a scorching dust-red landscape but for a few rare days in winter, the iconic mountains are dusted in a thin layer of snow.
+The standard postcard shot of Sedona, Arizona, usually portrays a scorching dust-red landscape, but for a few rare days in winter, the iconic mountains are dusted in a thin layer of snow.
 Even if you miss the awe-inspiring sight, there's still much to do in Sedona during winter.
-The climate is mild and the skies are usually startling blue with a few scattered clouds, making it the perfect place to wander trails, take a road trip, or marvel at millions of glinting stars in the clear night sky.
+The climate is mild, and the skies are usually startling blue with a few scattered clouds, making it the perfect place to wander trails, take a road trip, or marvel at millions of glinting stars in the clear night sky.